Richmond Casino Project

 April 21: Officials eliminate Bally’s Corporation proposal from consideration, which makes it a two-horse race between Urban One and The Cordish Cos.

 After June 1: Richmond officials can submit their preferred casino partner information for preliminary review by the Virginia Lottery.

 August 2021: Deadline to order a referendum for the General Election

 Early December 2021: Election results certified by the Secretary of State

 After results are certified: The chosen casino developer can apply as soon as the Secretary of State certifies the results.
 The application process could take up to one year.

 The other four host cities held their referendums in late 2020.
-The Richmond casino project referendum, however, will be on the November 2021 General Election ballot.
+The Richmond casino project referendum, however, wad on the November 2021 General Election ballot.

 Casino visitors can expect a wide array of slot machines, as well as table games such as blackjack, craps, roulette, baccarat and others.
 The resort will also likely have a poker room and sportsbook.

 Since each of the five casinos has the option for a sports betting license, it would not be surprising to see a sportsbook at the Richmond casino.